serenity-is/docs/tutorials/movies/movies.md

 > First level links and navigation menus are sorted according to their display order first, then second level links among their siblings.

-Here is how it looks like after this changes:
+Here is how it looks like after these changes:

 ![Movie Database Moved](img/movies_navigation_moved.png)